jundalisay/superb/content/en/superphysics/principles/chapter-02.md

 {{< /me >}}

+Thus:
-Thus, every physical thing or perception has a corresponding metaphysical idea or feeling, and that the latter exists before the former does.
+- every physical thing or perception has a corresponding metaphysical idea or feeling
+- every idea or feeling exists before its physical version does.

 For example, before a novel about a cat is written in a physical form, the idea for the novel must exist first.

 All philosophical debates on ultimate causes can thus be categorized as 'chicken-vs-egg' as:
 - pro-metaphysicality as ideas, spirit, and Plato's forms (this is the chicken)
   - In Hindu philosophy this manifests as Vedanta and Buddhism
   - In Chinese philosophy, this manifests as Taoism